Skylake-dev/Notes/Computer Security/Computer Security.md

 - Exploit: a specific way to use one or more vulnerabilities to accomplish a specific objective that violates the constraint

 There can be a vulnerability without having a working exploit.
-Also some vulnerabilities cannot be completely removed because it would be too inconvenient (impacting usability) or because they are too embedded in the system (hw vulnerabilites like spectre and meltdown).
+Also some vulnerabilities cannot be completely removed because it would be too inconvenient (impacting usability) or because they are too embedded in the system (hw vulnerabilities like spectre and meltdown).
 In those case we can only mitigate the vulnerability, we try to make it more difficult to exploit.

 Security != protection -> it depends on the threat model we are defending against.
 We can only make comparisons in the same environment for the same type of threat.